Healthdirect Free Australian health advice you can count on.

 Manage your health in your 60s

-Any screening tests you should have will depend on your health.
-Talk to your doctor about what exactly you need, but most healthy people in their 60s have the following tests.
+Talk to your doctor about what tests you need, based on your current health and family history.
+Most healthy people in their 60s should have the following tests.

 Every year